DAG

 Dstat screenshot

-Dstat screenshot If you've found a bug, please check the TODO file for known problems and send me updates if you have more information to provide.
+Dstat screenshot If you've found a bug, please check the for known problems and send me updates if you have more information to provide.

 Please also copy&paste the output of the problem, with a description, the version of the kernel and if appropriate the involved /proc entries.

 Dstat has a --debug option to profile plugins and show what plugins and /proc entries are affected.
 Dstat also shows some more information with the --version option that might be useful.
-The following packages (in order of appearance) are available.
-Thanks to all the people involved in packaging !
-I owe you one. or grab the latest 0.6.7 tarball at: http://dag.wieers.com/home-made/dstat/dstat-0.6.7.tar.bz2 There's a mailinglist about dstat and some other related tools at: http://lists.rpmforge.net/mailman/listinfo/tools You can have access to the latest changes via subversion from: or see the latest commits via viewvc: The current asciidoc manual page is found here: Subversion also holds the current documentation and example config-files, so please look there for more information.
+The following packages (in order of appearance) are available. or grab the latest 0.7.3 tarball at: There's a mailinglist about dstat and some other related tools at: You can have access to the latest changes via subversion from: The current asciidoc manual page is found here: Subversion also holds the current documentation and example config-files, so please look there for more information.
 If you have improvements, found a bug or have a great idea, please mail me so we can look at how to integrate it.
 I found some comments about dstat on blogs, here's what they say: